Economic significance of tourism in Slovenia, Europe, and the world

 In 2018, the total contribution of tourism to the gross domestic product of Europe increased by 3.1 % compared to 2017.
 The total contribution accounts for 9.7 % of the total GDP.
 According to WTTC in 2018 the total number of employees in tourism in Europe represents 9.7 % of all employment, which accounts for 36,7 million jobs.

-In 2019, the total contribution of tourism to the global gross domestic product should, according to the prognoses in the report, increase by 3.6 % compared to 2018 when the total contribution accounted for 10.4 % of the total GDP.
-WTTC estimates the total number of employees in tourism on a global scale in 2019 will increase by 2.9 %, which accounts for 328 million jobs.
+In 2019, the total contribution of tourism accounted for 10.3 % of the total GDP.
+WTTC estimates the total number of employees in tourism on a global scale in 2019 covered 330 million jobs.

 Tourism satellite account